-Over time I do get asked a few of the same questions many times, so yeah, here goes.
-And please note that what I am writing about below regarding respect to fighters and groups does not apply to IS, организанция запрещена в России.
+Over time I do get asked a few of the same questions many times, so I am going to try to answer the main ones here.
+And please note that what I am writing about below regarding respect to fighters and groups does not apply to IS/ИГ, организанция запрещена в России.

 WHY DO YOU WRITE ABOUT NORTH CAUCASIAN FIGHTERS IN SYRIA?

 Every girl’s got to have a hobby.